confluentinc/examples/multiregion/docs/multiregion.rst

 #.
 If you want to manually step through this tutorial, which is advised for new
    users who want to gain familiarity with |mrrep|, skip ahead to the next section.

    Alternatively, you can run the full tutorial end-to-end with the following script, which automates all the steps in the tutorial:

    .. code:: bash

        ./scripts/start.sh

+   The automated demo takes several minutes to run to completion and return your prompt.
+You can follow the progress by comparing the output with the workflow and code examples in the manual steps.
+Use Ctl-C if you want to stop the demo early.

+   Be sure to clean up the Docker environment after running this script, as described in :ref:`multiregion-demo-teardown`.

 Startup
 -------